 If you prefer, loans can be posted back to us but please make sure you ask for proof of postage.

 A reminder that with the exception of Storysacks®, which cannot be borrowed, and DVDs and artefact boxes, which can be borrowed for 3 weeks at a time, all of the children's resources located in the Teaching Resources Collection on the ground floor of the Library can be borrowed for up to 12 weeks at a time.
 This extended loan period, available to all BGU students, is specifically designed to assist trainee teachers wishing to take the resources into schools during teaching placements.

 To ensure that you use your time effectively it can be a good idea to prepare for a library visit in advance.
 For example, you can use WorldCat (see the link at the top of the page) to:

 WorldCat and other online resources are particularly useful when on placement or work experience because they can be accessed from any internet connection at any time of the day.

 For more about WorldCat, including accessing resources off campus, see our All About WorldCat LibGuide.

 If you can’t get to the Library to access a book or journal (at any time, not only when you're on placement or work experience) we can scan an excerpt and email it to you.
 Copyright law permits us to scan and email no more than one chapter per book (or 10% – whichever is larger) and one article per journal issue.
-Find out more here.
+Find out more about scanning here.